Guardian University Guide 2022

 Where you could go after your studies

-This BA (Hons) Sociology with Criminology degree prepares you for a range of careers across the industry.
-You could work in welfare careers like social work or the probation service or in areas such as the prison service, police or the Home Office.
+Our BA (Hons) Sociology with Criminology with Integrated Foundation Year degree prepares you for a range of careers across the industry.
+You could work in welfare careers like social work or the probation service or in areas such as the prison service, police, or the Home Office.